btoneil2021/Minesweeper-With-Hard-Coded-AI/README.md

 4. **Probability Analysis (IN PROGRESS)**: When logic is insufficient, calculates mine probabilities using constraint satisfaction
 5. **Move Execution**: Takes the safest action available

-The AI only tracks statistics for games where it made non-random decisions, ensuring meaningful win rate metrics.
+The AI only tracks statistics for games where it made it out of the first random guessing phase, ensuring meaningful win rate metrics.

-## Recent Development

-Recent commits show significant refactoring work:
-- Refactored probability calculation with constraint satisfaction
-- Improved transitive pattern matching logic
-- Enhanced pattern detection algorithms
-- Code organization and cleanup

 ## License